Yutong-Zhou-cv/Academic_Resume/content/authors/admin/_index.md

 bio: My research interests include Image Synthesis, GAN and Computer Vision.

 # Interests to show in About widget
-Research interests:
+interests:
-- Artificial Intelligence
+- 🧠Artificial Intelligence🧠
-- Computer Vision
+- 👀Computer Vision👀
-- Generative Adversarial Network
+- ⭐Generative Adversarial Network⭐
+- 👩‍💻Transformer👩‍💻
+- 🏀Basketball
+- 🎹Piano
+- 👩‍🍳Cooking
-- Transformer
+- 🏃‍Jogging

 # Interests to show in About widget
-Hobbies:
-- Basketball
-- Piano
-- Cooking
-- Jogging
+#Hobbies:
+#- 🏀Basketball
+#- 🎹Piano
+#- 👩‍🍳Cooking
+#- 🏃‍Jogging

 # Education to show in About widget
 education: